fryb0rt/OptiSik/README.md

 Decomposition of matrix in lower and upper triangle.
 Allows solving of linear equations, matrix inversion and determinant computation.

+3) Simple multi-dimensional gradient descent (optimizers/gradientDescent.h)
+Accepts function and its gradient as functors.

 3) GTests for all components - only these require compilation.

 The plan is to add more features in the near future.